-Simple Sauteed Cabbage - A flavorful dish that takes less than 20 minutes to make and only requires 7 simple ingredients.
+This Sauteed Cabbage Recipe is flavorful and tasty.
+It takes less than 20 minutes to make and requires only 7 simple ingredients.

-I've been eating sautéed cabbage for years.
+I've been eating this sautéed cabbage for years.
 Not only it is loaded down with flavors and taste but I LOVE how simple and easy it is to cook as well.
-This dish can absolutely be the main dish as well as a side dish for easy accompaniment to your meals.
+This is one of my favorite cabbage recipes.
+It can be the main dish as well as a side dish for easy accompaniment to your meals.

 - Cabbage.
 You'll need a medium-small head of cabbage.

 - Oil.
 I like using olive oil or avocado oil.
 (Coconut oil can be used as well, although it adds a bit of flavor).